ChenAo-Phys/hugo-academic/content/publication/broken-symmetry-ground-states-of-the-heisenberg-model-on-the-pyrochlore-lattice/index.md

 ---
-title: Broken-Symmetry Ground States of the Heisenberg model on the Pyrochlore Lattice
+title: Broken-symmetry ground states of the Heisenberg model on the pyrochlore lattice
 publication_types:
   - "2"
 authors: